GilShmaya/AWS-OCR-in-Cloud/README.md

 5. Local App creates a new (and personal) sqs queue - through which it can receives messages from the manager (ManagerToLocalSQS).
 6. Local App sends a message to the manager, that includes all necessary information in order to perform the task (including location of input file in s3).
 7. Local App waits for the manager's response.
-8. Local App generate html output from response she got, deleting the personal sqs queue with the manager.
+8. Local App generate html output from the manager's response, and delete the personal sqs queue with the manager.
-9. Local App checks is a termination message occured - if it does, sends a terminate message to the manager.
+9. Local App checks if a termination message occured - if it does, sends a terminate message to the manager.